Skip to Content

 Christmas in Luxembourg

-The city center is UNESCO-listed, and just a short walk away you’ll find the Chemin de la Corniche, a scenic walk over the former city walls with great views on the lower city and river valley, and the Bock Casemates, a series of tunnels and fortifications dug into the rock atop which the city was built.
+The city center is UNESCO-listed, and just a short walk away, you’ll find the Chemin de la Corniche, a scenic walk over the former city walls with great views of the lower city and river valley, and the Bock Casemates, a series of tunnels and fortifications dug into the rock atop which the city was built.

-A cold wintry day is also ideal to check out Luxembourg City’s best museums, like the National Museum of History and Art with various kinds of exhibits ranging from archaeology to paintings, and the Museum of Modern Art (MUDAM), completely decorated by artists.
+A cold wintry day is also ideal for checking out Luxembourg City’s best museums, like the National Museum of History and Art, with various kinds of exhibits ranging from archaeology to paintings, and the Museum of Modern Art (MUDAM), completely decorated by artists.

-Winter is also perfect to enjoy some tasty Luxembourgish food, which is usually hearty and meat-heavy, or have a sweet break at the Chocolate House, right opposite the Grand-Ducal Palace, with lots of cakes and hot chocolates.
+Winter is also perfect for enjoying some tasty Luxembourgish food, which is usually hearty and meat-heavy, or having a sweet break at the Chocolate House, right opposite the Grand-Ducal Palace, with lots of cakes and hot chocolates.

 Margherita at The Crowded Planet